 You just don’t wake up and think that you are going to write the best resume your potential employers have ever seen.
 An excellent resume calls for preparation and practice.
 Keep in mind that employers receive hundreds if not thousands of resumes for job positions, and so, it is important to set yourself apart by providing a good resume.
+Of course, you can possess the ability to write an outstanding resume should you put the time and effort into it, however, some people may also opt for a resume writing service in order to have their resume (or sometimes even multiple resumes) written in the most suitable format for the positions they’re applying for.
 The increased popularity of social media platforms like LinkedIn makes people question whether resumes are still relevant.
 Even with the changing times, the answer is still Yes.
 For most firms, resumes are the core of job applications and are used along with cover letters to show why candidates are suited for the position.
 That said, here are some tips on creating an ideal resume.

 Include Contact Information